Wireless Connectivity Compared: BLE, WiFi, LoRa, Zigbee, Thread, Matter, NB-IoT

 Key advantage: Smartphone connectivity out of the box

 BLE 5.4 adds periodic advertising with responses (PAwR) for large-scale electronic shelf labels and sensor networks.
-BLE direction finding (AoA/AoD) enables sub-meter positioning.
+Direction finding (AoA/AoD) enables sub-meter positioning — useful when UWB is overkill.

 WiFi: Highest Throughput